Adrien-Mcode/Text-adversarial-attack-NLP3A/README.md

 # Data

 Our dataset is the dataset developed by the authors of the paper.
 It is called "bert-base-uncased-imdb_bae.csv".
+You can find it here https://drive.google.com/drive/folders/1njfSzIDYtAc1xL_mAWix_MnHO2fpkBRs?usp=sharing as it is too big to upload in our repository.
+There are also the datasets of the other attacks.

 # Robust density estimation